kubeshop/testkube/docs/docs/12-FAQ.md

 ### How to access the Service Under Test(SUT) using Testkube?

-- Services inside the same kubernetes cluster can be accessed using the address \<service-name\>.\<service-namespace\>.svc.cluster.local:\<port-number\>, if there are network restrictions configured, testkube will need permissions to access the SUT over the local network of the cluster
+- Services inside the same Kubernetes cluster can be accessed using the address \<service-name\>.\<service-namespace\>.svc.cluster.local:\<port-number\>.
+If there are network restrictions configured, Testkube will need permissions to access the SUT over the local network of the cluster.
-- If Testkube and the SUT are not in the same cluster, SUT will have to be exposed to Testkube using an Ingress or a Load Balancer
+- If Testkube and the SUT are not in the same cluster, SUT will have to be exposed to Testkube using an Ingress or a Load Balancer.

-If any of these answers does not answer or solve the issue that you encountered, please contact us on [Discord](https://discord.com/invite/6zupCZFQbe).
+If this does not solve the issue that you encountered or you have other questions or comments, please contact us on [Discord](https://discord.com/invite/6zupCZFQbe).